 - Virginia Commonwealth University Health System, Richmond, Va.
 (Internal Medicine)

-- WSU Boonshoft School of Medicine, Dayton, Ohio (Emergency Medicine, Family Medicine, Psychiatry)
+- Wright State University Boonshoft School of Medicine, Dayton, Ohio (Emergency Medicine, Family Medicine, Psychiatry)

 Finding Meaning in Medicine

 Finding Meaning in Medicine, or FMM, was developed by Dr. Rachel Naomi Remen (also the founder of The Healer’s Art).
 In 2011, Boonshoft School of Medicine students (including two PLDP students) and faculty started a Finding Meaning in Medicine for Medical Students group using the model defined by Dr. Remen.

 The goals of this program are to provide medical students in the clinical years with an opportunity to reflect on difficult clinical and ethical situations while improving their generous listening skills and reminding students of their humanistic goals in being physicians.

 - In 2012, two PLDP students developed a service learning opportunity for other medical students at Hospice of Dayton.
 This experience is offered annually to first year medical students.